zanzo420/WpfHexEditorControl/README.md

 A fast, fully customisable Wpf user control for editing file or stream as hexadecimal.

-Can be used in WPF or WinForm application
+Can be used in WPF or WinForm application.

+Localized in English, French, Russian and Chinese

 ### You want to say thank or just like project  ?